featured

 in Nov 2007, and due to come into service early 2008.

-The design of the double skinning of the exisiting
+The design of the double skinning of the existing

 Pentow Energy, has been completed, with construction due to begin